3611 NewsThe Herald's Voice

 How it applies

-The article describes Trump giving 'conflicting messages' about the Iran threat, with his administration emphasizing trade over war.
-This is a textbook example of healing the wound lightly—declaring that differences are not prominent when the underlying conflict remains unresolved.
+The article reveals that Trump gives 'conflicting messages' about the prominence of Iran in upcoming talks, with his administration emphasizing trade instead.
+This is a textbook example of saying 'Peace, peace' when there is no peace—the underlying tensions with Iran remain unresolved.

 Community launching soon